-Isn’t it amazing how you’re able to put in a certain amount of money and within a monitored/fixed period of time, you get that amount back, only that it is multiplied, without you putting in more money?
-That is exactly what Investing is.
-When you Invest, you put your money to work (money that makes more money), rather than save it somewhere without a guarantee of it growing, unless of cause, you regularly pay in more while it accumulates, which is what we know as Savings.
+Isn’t it amazing how you’re able to put in a certain amount of money and within a monitored/fixed period, you get that amount back, only that it is multiplied, without you putting in more money?
+That is what investing is.
+When you invest, you put your money to work (money that makes more money), rather than save it somewhere without a guarantee of it growing, unless, of the cause, you regularly pay in more while it accumulates, which is what we know as savings.

 Whatever the goal is, we all need to invest at every point in our lives, should we want to achieve anything meaningful for ourselves within specific periods or life stages.

 It is also noteworthy to mention that there are several Investment options to choose from.
 You are better off knowing the best and most suitable type of investment that is appropriate for a particular goal you may have.